 Community Education courses are a gateway to lifelong learning.
 It offers a wide variety of courses and workshops.
 Through this program, those searching for education beyond what is available in more formal degree or certificate programs may find an avenue to continue their learning.
 The nontraditional structure of Community Education makes it possible to respond immediately to trends by offering courses and workshops that are of current interest.

 Public Affairs Conferences

 Drawing from UIS’ rich public affairs tradition, the Institute will bring together leading state and national experts across a variety of disciplines to grapple with some of the most complex social issues, thereby creating an opportunity to engage students, public and nonprofit professionals, and citizens in civil discourse, deliberation and learning, to explore constructive solutions to critical issues impacting the region and the state.

-Seminars for 2019 include State Lobbying Essentials and the Illinois State Budget.
+Seminars for 2020 include Illinois: State Lobbying Essentials and the Dollars & Sense: Illinois State Budget Forum.
 These are two-day seminars for individuals interest in learning about successful lobbying and the state budget-making process.
 These seminars are open to the public.

 Continuing Education and Professional Development

 ILLAPS offers professional development trainings for public and non-profit sector leaders and managers that provide them with the knowledge and skills to solve complex problems and a renewed sense of direction in leading the day-to-day operations of their organizations.